Coronavirus: US will not lift travel restrictions, citing delta variant | DW | 26.07.2021

 Psaki said that the trend of rising cases in the United States was likely to continue in the coming weeks, but would mostly just affect unvaccinated people.

-Travelers from the European Union, Britain, China and Iran have faced restrictions for more than a year.
+Travelers from the European Union, Britain and Iran have faced restrictions for more than a year after the Trump administration first introduced the measure against China in January 2020.
+India was the most recent country to be added to the list in early May.

-EU leaders had called on the US to drop restrictions on vaccinated and negative-tested travelers, following the introduction of such exceptions for travelers from the US to EU member states.
+EU leaders had called on the US to drop restrictions on vaccinated and negative-tested travelers, following the introduction of such exceptions for visitors from the US to EU member states.

 Earlier this month, President Joe Biden said that his administration was "in the process" of considering how soon the ban on European travel bound for the US could be lifted, after the issue was raised during a meeting with German Chancellor Angela Merkel.